KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * [Why you might want to create static class members?](#why-you-might-want-to-create-static-class-members)

 // https://github.com/ganqqwerty/123-Essential-JavaScript-Interview-Questions
-* Difference between Function, Method and Constructor calls in JavaScript.
 * Describe Singleton Pattern In JavaScript
 * Write a function called deepClone which takes an object and creates a object copy of it
 * Write a function called Clone which takes an object and creates a object copy of it but not copy deep property of object
 * What are promises and how they are useful?
-* How to use constructor functions for inheritance in JavaScript?
 * How we can prevent modification of object in JavaScript?

 // https://github.com/sudheerj/javascript-interview-questions
-*	What is prototype chain?
 *	What is JSON and its common operations
 *	What is a first class function?
 *	What is a first order function?